jpt13653903/UCT-FPGA-Course-2022/Readme.md

 - Understand the underlying physical architecture of FPGAs
 - Understand the concept of timing constraints, clock domains and other timing-related issues
-- Use the Altera tool-set, including Qsys, JTAG debugging and the general Verilog-based compilation process
+- Use the tool-set, including JTAG debugging and the general Verilog-based compilation process

 _Presented on campus, venue TBC_<br/>
 _Presenters: John-Philip Taylor_<br/>